 Sara, overcoming several chronic injuries as a competitive Canadian National Team figure skater, pursued a Bachelor of Science at Concordia University and became a Certified Athletic Therapist.
 She then graduated from « Collège d’Études Ostéopathique de Montreal » in 2015 and is now practicing athletic therapy and Osteopathie.
 Sara is working at S.P.O.R.T Specialists since 2010.
 She is also involved with different sporting associations.
 As well as being a figure skating coach for the Lac-St-Louis region, she is the Head Athletic Therapist for Dalbé-Viau High School.
 As a highly ranked figure skater, she understands the importance of identifying the cause of the injury and not only treating the symptoms.

 Arielle joined the S.P.O.R.T.
 Specialists team in Jan.
 2014.
 She graduated with a Bachelor of Medical Science from the University of Western Ontario and pursued a Bachelor of Science from Concordia University.
 Upon completion of her internships with the Cobras de Terrebone Jr. AAA hockey team and the National Circus School, Arielle became a certified Athletic Therapist.
-As a retired competitive gymnast, Arielle continue her involvement in the sport through 12 years of coaching coaching young competitive gymnasts most recently at Club Gymnix.
-Her interest in the development of young athletes has drawn her to work as a therapist with multiple teams and sporting events for gymnastics (including Canadian Artistic Gymnastics Championships 2017 and 2017 Fig Artistic Gymnastics World Championships), swimming (including 2017 & 2018 Canadian Swimming Championships, 2018 Canadian Swimming Trials, and 2018 TYR Pro Swim Series Atlanta, Georgia) cheerleading, football, soccer, and hockey.
-She is also the AT for the Pointe Claire swim Club since June 2017 working with young to elite athletes in therapy, injury prevention and strength and conditioning.
+As a retired competitive gymnast, Arielle continued her involvement in the sport through 12 years of coaching young competitive gymnasts.
+Her interest in the development of young athletes has drawn her to work as a therapist with multiple teams and sporting events for gymnastics (including Canadian Artistic Gymnastics Championships 2017 and 2017 Fig Artistic Gymnastics World Championships), swimming (including 2017, 2018 & 2019 Canadian Swimming Championships, 2018 & 2019 Canadian Swimming Trials, and 2018 TYR Pro Swim Series Atlanta, Georgia), soccer (Head Therapist for McGill University Martlet Soccer), and hockey (Ecole des Sources Sport-Etude program).
+Arielle also loves working with the performing arts and has worked with many cheerleading and dance athletes and consults with Ballet Ouest for workshops and strength and conditioning classes for the dancers.
+Currently, she is also the AT for the Pointe Claire Swim Club since June 2017 working with young to elite athletes in therapy, injury prevention and strength and conditioning.
 She aims to help clients gain the mobility, stability, and strength needed to succeed in their sport and physical activities.

 Erica Cavallo graduated from Concordia University in 2005 in Exercise Science: Athletic Therapy specialization.
 She became a certified Athletic Therapist in June 2007.
 In 2009 Erica decided to pursue her studies in Osteopathy to further her skills as a health care professional.
 She has since completed her thesis on Fibromylgia and the treatment of the brain-gut axis and has received her official diploma in Osteopathy in June 2017.